mongodb/mongo-python-driver/doc/examples/datetimes.rst

 :attr:`~bson.datetime_ms.DatetimeConversionOpts.DATETIME_AUTO`,
 :attr:`~bson.datetime_ms.DatetimeConversionOpts.DATETIME_CLAMP`.
-:attr:`~bson.datetime_ms.DatetimeConversionOpts.DATETIME` is the default option and has the behavior of raising an exception upon attempting to decode an out-of-range date.
+:attr:`~bson.datetime_ms.DatetimeConversionOpts.DATETIME` is the default option and has the behavior of raising an :class:`~builtin.OverflowError` upon attempting to decode an out-of-range date.
 :attr:`~bson.datetime_ms.DatetimeConversionOpts.DATETIME_MS` will only return :class:`~bson.datetime_ms.DatetimeMS` objects, regardless of whether the represented datetime is in- or out-of-range.